syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 2. Now while the CTRL key is pressed, roll the mouse wheel up to zoom in or down to zoom out.

-> Note: All other operations can be performed on page elements while IsZoomEnabled is set to True.
+N> All other operations can be performed on page elements while IsZoomEnabled is set to True.

 ![](Diagram-View_images/Diagram-View_img18.jpeg)